EmilStoychev/template-master-detail/README.md

 The template uses the [{N} Firebase plugin](https://github.com/EddyVerbruggen/nativescript-plugin-firebase).
 The initialization is done before the app starts in the `/app.js` file.
 The initialization script is located at `/shared/firebase.common.js`.

 ### Styling
 This template is set up to use SASS for styling.
-All classes used are based on the [{N} Theme](https://docs.nativescript.org/angular/ui/theme.html#theme).
+All classes used are based on the {N} core theme – consult the [documentation](https://docs.nativescript.org/angular/ui/theme.html#theme) to understand how to customize it.
 Check it out to see what classes you can use on which component.

 It has 4 global style files that are located at the root of the app folder:
 - `_app-variables.scss` - holds the global SASS variables that are imported on each component's styles.
 - `app.scss` - the global common style sheet.
-These style rules will be applied to both Android and iOS.
+These style rules are applied to both Android and iOS.
 - `platform.android.scss` - the global Android style sheet.
-These style rules will be applied to Android only.
+These style rules are applied to Android only.
 - `platform.ios.scss` - the global iOS style sheet.
-These style rules will be applied to iOS only.
+These style rules are applied to iOS only.

-Each component has 3 style files located in the its folder:
+Each component has 3 style files located in its folder:
 - `_page-name.scss` - the component common style sheet.
-These style rules will be applied to both Android and iOS.
+These style rules are applied to both Android and iOS.
 - `page-name.android.scss` - the component Android style sheet.
-These style rules will be applied to Android only.
+These style rules are applied to Android only.
 - `page-name.ios.scss` - the component iOS style sheet.
-These style rules will be applied to iOS only.
+These style rules are applied to iOS only.

 ## Get Help
 The NativeScript framework has a vibrant community that can help when you run into problems.

 Try [joining the NativeScript community Slack](http://developer.telerik.com/wp-login.php?action=slack-invitation).
-The Slack chat is a great place to get help troubleshooting problems, as well as connect with other NativeScript developers.
+The Slack channel is a great place to get help troubleshooting problems, as well as connect with other NativeScript developers.

 If you have found an issue with this template, please report the problem in the   [Issues](https://github.com/NativeScript/template-master-detail/issues).